ggandor/lightspeed.nvim/README.md

 check/use [Discussions](https://github.com/ggandor/lightspeed.nvim/discussions)
 for announcements, simple Q&A, and open-ended brainstorming.

-Regarding feature requests and enhancements, consider the "goals" section above first.
+Regarding feature requests and enhancements, consider the [guiding principles](#guiding-principles) first.
 If you have a different vision, feel free to fork the plugin and improve upon it in ways you think are best - I am glad to help  -, but I'd like to keep this version streamlined, and save it from feature creep.
 Of course, that doesn't mean that I am not open for discussions.

 Lightspeed is written in [Fennel](https://fennel-lang.org/), and compiled to Lua ahead of time.
 I am aware that using Fennel might limit the number of available